 - What causes code 4870 chargebacks?

 - What's the time limit to respond to code 4870 chargebacks?

 - How can merchants fight code 4870 chargebacks?

 - How can merchants prevent code 4870 chargebacks?

 - About Mastercard chargeback reason codes

 Merchants who receive a chargeback for a transaction placed with a Mastercard card may encounter reason code 4870, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 4870 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Mastercard chargeback reason code 4870 falls under the “Fraud” category.
 The shorthand description is “Chip Liability Shift.”
-This reason code applies to situations where the cardholder has a card with an EMV chip and claims that it was used to make an unauthorized card-present transaction, which suggests that a fraudster has gotten ahold of a counterfeit copy of the card.
+This code indicates a counterfeit card was used to make a purchase from a card-present merchant who didn't scan the card's EMV chip.